alyssadicarlo/medium_clone/README.md

 # Medium Clone

 A clone of the Medium homepage using only HTML & CSS.
 This site can be viewed on devices of all sizes as it is fully responsive.
+The real site can be viewed at [https://medium.com/](https://medium.com/).
+This clone can be viewed at [https://alyssadicarlo.github.io/medium_clone](https://alyssadicarlo.github.io/medium_clone).
 ## Screenshots

 ### Desktop